Send 2,000 emails for free

 Finally, if you have a loyalty program, you can thank newcomers for subscribing and invite them to start earning rewards.
 Aday, a sustainable multi-use clothing brand for women, makes it clear why joining the program is a great idea, and how exactly one can do that.

-Consistent CTA – there are three CTA buttons with different texts calling for the same action
+There are three CTA buttons with different texts calling for the same action.

-Clear value – this is an example of a great use of icons, lists, and concise copy to communicate the value and next steps
+This is an example of a great use of icons, lists, and concise copy to communicate the value and next steps.

-Product recommendations – words are great, but nothing works better than pictures of the actual products that should incentivize you to join the program
+Words are great, but nothing works better than pictures of the actual products that should incentivize you to join the program.

-Out of the 30 brands I’ve subscribed to, several companies haven’t sent me any confirmation email.
+Here's what surprised me most while I was doing the research for this article: out of 30 ecommerce brands I subscribed to, several never sent a welcome email at all.
 I hold no grudge, but it’s a lost opportunity.

 Even if you haven’t crafted your perfect welcome sequence, you can always send a quick note saying “Thank you for subscribing to our newsletter.
 Stay tuned to hear about our new collection.”
-After all, when someone grants you access to their inbox, it’s polite to show your appreciation.
+A basic message will always outperform silence.
+But if you want to match the performance of top ecommerce brands, you need three things: the right message, professional design, and immediate delivery.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.